Skip to main content

 Self-consistency tells you whether the model is sure of itself.
 Source-grounded verification tells you whether the model is correct.
 The idea: given a reference document (your knowledge base, a retrieved passage, a product spec), check whether each claim in the LLM output is actually supported by that source.

-This is the core technique behind RAG evaluation and is essential if your LLM is supposed to answer questions about specific documents.
+This is the core technique behind RAG evaluation and is essential if your LLM answers questions about specific documents.
 Without it, the model can confidently fabricate details that sound like they came from the document but did not.

 Verify claims against a source document